isomerpages/moe-tkgs/tkgs-sparkling-moments/sparkling-moment/_posts/2024-02-23-post-Chinese New Year Celebrations 2024.md

 of Chinese New Year songs.<br><br>
 The celebration ended on a high note, with the gifting of oranges, representing prosperity and happiness, to our staff, seniors, and parents.
-It was an unforgettable event filled with meaninging conversations and gratitude.
+It was an unforgettable event filled with meaningful conversations and gratitude.